enricomariazotti-alt/enricomariazotti-alt.github.io/about.md

 - **Date of Birth:** 08.02.1976
 - **Age:** {% assign birth_date = '1976-02-08' | date: '%s' %}{% assign now_date = 'now' | date: '%s' %}{% assign age_in_seconds = now_date | minus: birth_date %}{% assign age = age_in_seconds | divided_by: 31556952 | floor %} {{ age }} years old

 ---

+## Who I Am 🌟
+A coffee-loving, adventure-chasing, sometimes-chaotic soul with a soft spot for cozy moments and big laughs 😄.
+I’m a proud parent of two amazing kids 👨‍👧‍👦, always curious, and love finding beauty in the unexpected ✨.
+I enjoy long walks 🚶‍♂️, spontaneous adventures 🏕️, binge-watching shows 📺, and good conversations that can go anywhere 🗣️.
+Life’s messy, fun, and full of surprises—and I’m here to try to enjoy it all while sharing my journey with you 💫.

+---